raewtf/raewtf.github.io/_posts/2025-04-08-traffic-jam-manual.md

 In this mode, you have three lives.
 A life is lost whenever you don't wave a car through in the correct direction — indicated by a screen-shake and a skidding noise.

-This mode starts out at approximately 120 BPM.
+This mode starts out at your preset start BPM (defaults to 120).
 When you reach Level 5, every new round will increase the BPM by +10.
 For every 100 points you score, you'll gain a life (maximum of 3).

 ## Hardcore Mode

 > 💡 *This Mode is only unlocked after scoring 100 or greater in Normal Mode.*

-In Hardcore Mode, the default BPM is upped to 150, and you also have only one life — miss any amount of times, and it's game over.
+In Hardcore Mode, the default BPM is upped to +30 more than your preset (defaults to 150), and you also have only one life — miss any amount of times, and it's game over.

 # On-line Capability